mbeddr/mps-platform-docs/src/doc/docs/languages/kernelf.md

 ---

 Please start with the [readme file](https://github.com/IETS3/iets3.opensource) of the [iets3.opensource](https://github.com/IETS3/iets3.opensource) repository.
-The main documentation is the book [DESIGN, EVOLUTION AND USE of KernelF](http://voelter.de/data/books/kernelf-designEvoUse.pdf) by Markus Voelter.
+The primary documentation is the book [DESIGN, EVOLUTION, AND USE of KernelF](http://voelter.de/data/books/kernelf-designEvoUse.pdf) by Markus Voelter.
 There's also a [short reference](http://voelter.de/data/pub/kernelf-reference.pdf) with only 27 pages.

 ## Language Implementations